Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 == Fairness Constraints

-Many systems require *fairness assumptions* --- constraints ensuring "infinitely often" behavior.
+Realistic systems often require *fairness assumptions* to exclude unrealistic behaviors.
-Without fairness, model checking can produce unrealistic counterexamples.
+Without fairness, model checking might report spurious counterexamples corresponding to executions that, while technically possible, would never occur in practice.
+For example: a scheduler that never schedules a particular process, or a communication protocol where messages are infinitely delayed.
+Fairness constraints formalize the assumption that certain events occur infinitely often.

 === Why Fairness Matters